 The car was unveiled in its Touring wagon body style in September at the Frankfurt International Motor Show, and on Wednesday at the Tokyo Motor Show the covers came off the B3 sedan.

-Under the hood is the 3.0-liter turbocharged inline-6 normally found in the M340i.
-Here it's aided by a pair of turbochargers to help deliver 462 horsepower and a massive 516 pound-feet of torque.
+Under the hood is the 3.0-liter turbocharged inline-6 normally found in the M3 and M4.
+Here it delivers 462 horsepower and a massive 516 pound-feet of torque.
 With such numbers, owners can expect 0-60 mph acceleration approaching 4.0 seconds and a top speed in excess of 186 mph.
-In comparison, the new M3 is expected to boast a 3.0-liter twin-turbo inline-6 that should have as much as 503 hp on tap.
+In comparison, the new M3 is expected to boast as much as 503 hp from the same engine.

 Like its M counterpart, the Alpina B3 also benefits from a host of chassis mods in addition to the extra power.
 For its latest B3, Alpina worked with ZF to ensure the B3's version of the 3-Series' 8-speed auto has faster response and quicker shift times.
 Alpina also added the 3-Series' all-wheel-drive system to ensure maximum traction.